 Day 2: Get Organized

 It’s not always a popular thing to do.
-It ranks right up there with “Clean Your Room”, but some things just have to be done when embarking on the road to academic glory.
+It ranks right up there with “clean your room,” but some things just have to be done when embarking on the road to academic glory.
 Being organized is a guaranteed way to start doing better in school.
-The number 1 reason most students get less-than-desirable grades: Missing Assignments.
+The No. 1 reason most students get less-than-desirable grades: missing assignments.
 Organized students turn in everything.
-Disorganized students have trouble finding things, let alone turn them in.
+Disorganized students have trouble finding things, let alone turning them in.
 Here are some beginner-organization tips:

 - Have Your Own Paper: Don’t annoy your teacher, or your desk neighbors, by being a mooch.
 You look…um…well…disorganized.

 - Don’t shove anything into a pocket style folder.
 Hole punch it and put it into the 3-ring folder.
 Then it remains whole, uncrumpled, and totally able to be relocated.